vtex/faststore-docs/docs/how-to-guides/webops/security/managing-secrets.md

 vtex secrets hide
 ```

-That's all!
 Now you can commit and push your changes to your remote repository.

 Notice that whenever you need to update your Secrets, you must run `vtex secrets reveal` to first decrypt them.
 The Secrets file extension will change back to `secrets.revealed.json` and you'll be able to edit it.
 Once you finish your changes, you must run `vtex secrets hide` again.